Emergency Preparedness Plan

 Unfortunately, there is no one device that can remove all the possible air contaminants.
 The best filter for particulate contaminants is a P100 filter, which is oil proof and removes 99.97% of particles down to 0.3 microns.
-A CBRN (chemical biological radiological, nuclear) filter adds a broad spectrum of protection beyond a particulate-only-filter.
-While a self contained breathing apparatus (SCBA)—similar to what SCUBA divers use—contains its own air supply, it is not practical for use longer than an hour.
+A chemical, biological, radiological and nuclear (CBRN) respirator adds a broad spectrum of chemical protection beyond a particulate-only-filter.
+While a self-contained breathing apparatus (SCBA) contains its own air supply, it is not practical for use longer than 30 to 60 minutes.

 Find even more information you can use to help make informed decisions about the regulatory issues you face in your workplace every day.
 View all Quick Tips Technical Resources at www.grainger.com/quicktips.

 Grainger has the products, services and resources to help keep employees safe and healthy while operating safer facilities.
 You’ll also find a network of safety resources that help you stay in compliance and protect employees from hazardous situations.
 Count on Grainger for lockout tagout, fall protection equipment, confined space products, safety signs, personal protective equipment (PPE), emergency response and so much more!